SEA LION - Animatronic Puppet.

 This seal gag did not make the final cut, but what a memorable shoot it was.
 The action was Lloyd Bridges' President Benson personally invading Saddam Hussien's Iraqui seaside palace from the sea, coming up undetected in full scuba gear.
 Mind you this is 1993, years later than Seahunt.
 Lloyd is now 80 years old and still diving!
 He was a great guy to work with and expressed more concern for my wellbeing than his own.
-The gag called for him to surface, then two Navy Seals to his left, then one real seal (actually a sea lion -Hollywood has misguided the public for years on this, by using the emminently more trainable sea lions to stand in as 'seals.').
-The seal looks over at Lloyd and away, then does a quick double take in shock -brows raised and jaw dropped- and escapes by diving back underwater.
+The gag called for him to surface, then two Navy Seals to his left, then one real seal.
+To be acurate, we were using sea lions- Hollywood has misguided the public for years, using the imminently more trainable sea lions to stand in as 'seals.'.
+The real seal, our puppet, looks over at Lloyd and away, then does a quick double take in shock -brows raised and jaw dropped- and escapes by diving back underwater.

 Weighted off as I was, I really had no choice -submerging and surfacing to the tides' whims- and as I managed to get the gist of my directions, I decided to persevere and work with this situation, still determinedly biting down on my regulator to keep the weights from ripping it out of my mouth and precariously walking along the top edge of the puppeteer cage , which is beginning to feel more and more like a fish fry basket to me.
 Lloyd moves into his position near me, the two navy seal actors take theirs, and we do three or four takes.

-As we go through it, tightening up everyone's cues and timing, Lloyd and the navy seals' positions begin shifting more and more away from my fish fry basket.
+As we go through it, tightening up everyone's cues and timing, Lloyd and the navy seals' positions begin shifting further and further away from my fish fry basket.
 I imagine it was not very appealing be kicking and treading water near this steel cage located so inconveniently at their shin level.
-Okay, so I'm having to lean out toward them more and more, I've now got my legs wrapped around the steel side walls for support and my entire body is cantilevered out off the platform so I can work the puppet over near their new position.
-All the while I'm realizing- if I should lose my leghold, it's down I go into 30, 40, maybe 50 or more feet of water, with extra weights a heavy puppet and no bouyancy jacket.
-If I fell, I'd have to let the puppet go, quickly lose both weightbelts and hopefully swim back up to the surface.
+Okay.
+So now I'm having to lean out toward them more and more, I had to get my legs wrapped around the steel side walls for support and my entire body is cantilevered way out off the platform so I can work the puppet over near their new positions.
+All the while I am accutely aware that if I should lose my leg hold, it is straight down that I will go, down into 30, 40, maybe 50 or more feet of water, wearing extra weights, carrying a heavy puppet, and with no buoyancy jacket.
+In my mind, I was already calculating- if I fell, I would have to let the puppet go right away, then quickly unclip and remove both weight belts and hopefully swim back up to the surface in time to breathe.
 Either that, or hope that the water safety diver on duty sees me and can come rescue me and my puppet from sinking into the depths...

 Somehow, miraculously, we manage to get the shots with me puppeteering stretched out to the max.
-Later I learn that the gag didn't play well with test audiences and was scrapped.
+Later I learn that the gag didn't play well with test audiences and was cut from the film.
 Oh well.
-I made a note to myself to do my best to assume more control over puppeteering setups in the future.
+I made a note to myself to do my best to be proactive and assume more control over puppeteering setups in the future.

 SEA LION - Credits